gatsbyjs/gatsby/docs/blog/2019-08-13-Localised-strings-from-Kentico-Cloud-GatsbyJS-GraphQL/index.md

 Now we have the localized string Content Types and Content Items created in Kentico Cloud, the next step is to retrieve the content.
 I'm using the awesome and very popular static site generator [Gatsby](/) with [GraphQL](https://graphql.org/), a query language for your API.

 _(Another assumption for you...
-We’re assuming you have Gatsby + GraphQL set up for your project.
+We're assuming you have Gatsby + GraphQL set up for your project.
 If not, you can find a starting point here, [Gatsby sourcing from Kentico Cloud](/docs/sourcing-from-kentico-cloud/).)_

 With your content items in Kentico Cloud, you should be able to see them when you conduct a GraphQL query.